bennyistanto/forest-area-classifier/docs/04_modeling_methodology.md

 \hat{p}'_i = \text{calibration\_model}\bigl(\hat{p}_i\bigr).
 $$

-Methods like **Platt Scaling** or **Isotonic Regression** can be used based on out-of-fold predictions, ensuring more reliable probability estimates.
+Methods like **Platt Scaling** or **Isotonic Regression** can be used based on out-of-fold predictions, ensuring more reliable probability estimates for downstream use (e.g., risk analysis or thresholding).

 ---

 ## 4.5 Putting It All Together

-1. **Data Labeling**: Identify reference forest vs. non-forest pixels.
+1. **Data Labeling**: Identify reference forest vs. non-forest pixels (e.g., from BNETD 2020 classes).
-2. **Feature Extraction**: Compute NDVI, canopy metrics, terrain attributes, etc.
+2. **Feature Extraction**: Compute NDVI, canopy metrics, DEM-based terrain attributes, soil/climate layers, and/or distance features.
-3. **Train**: Fit a Random Forest on labeled samples.
-Perform hyperparameter tuning with spatial cross-validation.
+3. **Train**: Fit a Random Forest on labeled samples, using hyperparameter tuning and spatial cross-validation.
-4. **Validation**: Evaluate the model using a confusion matrix, accuracy, $F_1$ score, etc. Optionally apply calibration.
+4. **Validation**: Evaluate the model using confusion matrix metrics (Accuracy, Recall, $F_1$, etc.).
+Optionally apply probability calibration.
-5. **Inference**: Use the final model to classify every pixel (forest vs. non-forest) for each target year or region.
+5. **Inference**: Use the final model to classify every pixel (forest vs. non-forest) for each target year or region of interest.
 6. **Post-Processing** (if needed):
    - Apply smoothing or morphological filters.
    - Enforce temporal coherence in multi-year classifications.

-By following these steps and applying the equations provided, we can develop a robust forest classifier from earth observation data, ultimately generating annual forest area estimates for monitoring, reporting, and verification.
+By following these steps and applying the equations provided, we can develop a robust forest classifier from Earth observation data.
+In **Chapter 5**, we detail how to translate this methodology into a structured implementation plan: creating training data for 2020, setting up a Python-based workflow, and validating results before extending to other years.